 All of our derivative instruments are transacted under the International Swaps and Derivatives Association (ISDA) master agreements.
 These agreements permit the net settlement of amounts owed in the event of default and certain other termination events.
 Although netting is permitted, it is our policy to record all derivative assets and liabilities on a gross basis on our consolidated balance sheet.

-We do not use derivative instruments for trading or other speculative purposes.
 Refer to Note 14 "Other Comprehensive Income (Loss)" for additional information on our derivative instruments.